k8si/hello_ner/README.md

 	Then copy/paste the path to the jar into `bin/train-conllchain-ner.sh` to set the `factoriejar` variable.

-3. Change other options as desired
+3. Change other options as desired (see e.g. `cc.factorie.app.nlp.ner.ChainNerOpts` for available options)

 4. Run